prioritizr/surveyvoi/cran-comments.md

 Dear CRAN volunteers,

-Thank you for reviewing this submission for the the _surveyvoi_ package.
-It contains an update to address the failing CRAN checks.
+Thank you for reviewing this submission to update the _surveyvoi_ package.
+It contains an update to address the failing CRAN checks (i.e., related to the `configure` script).
 Additionally, it contains minor updates to (i) improve algorithmic performance, (ii) fix a typo in the citation, and (iii) improve compatibility with updates to dependencies.

 Cheers,